MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-enterprise-integration-maps.md

 * Operations or functions for multiple maps are available, including string functions, date time functions, and so on.

 * To add a sample XML message, you can use the map testing capability.
-With just one click, you can test the map you created, and review the generated output.
+With just one gesture, you can test the map you created, and review the generated output.

 ## Add maps